DaanMoll/ABM/README.md

 ## ABM - the performance of traffic flow with MESA

-This traffic model is built with MESA package with python.
-We simulate the movement of cars on a road network in a grid model, traffic lights were placed at each intersection and the cars will stop when the traffic light turns red.
-The pathway is random.
+This agent based traffic model is built using the MESA package in python.
+We simulate the movement of cars on a road network using a grid model.
+Cars drive random optimal paths, stopping when they are too close to other cars or when they encounter a red traffic light.
+Traffic lights were placed at each intersection.
+Aditionally, when a car experiences a high level of congestion (calculated as the ratio of its cumulative speed and maximum speed) it enters a *hasty* state, causing the agent to driver over the speed limit.
+The model output measured is the average congestion experienced by agents.

 # How to use:

-A simulation is under abm_project folder.
+All simulation files are under the ```abm_project``` folder.

 There are four parameters in our model that can be adjusted:
 - maximum number of cars
 - traffic light duration
 - maximum speed
-- tolerance level
+- haste tolerance level

+Executing ```run.py``` will open the simulation as a browser window, where the model parameters can be tweaked using sliders.

 # What to expect:

 The simulation shows the average congestion level and the haste level, the more cars being put into the simulation, the likely it will get a high congestion.
-THis may cause a gridlock, where the cars are not able to move anymore.
+This may cause a gridlock, where the cars are not able to move anymore.

 # References: